drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 Drasi can be installed in the namespace of your choice on a Kubernetes cluster and can also be installed multiple times in different namespaces on the same cluster.
 The Drasi CLI provides the `drasi namespace` command to configure the current default namespace and each command supports the `-n` or `--namespace` flag to enable you to specify which Kubernetes namespace you want to target with any command you run.

-For example, the following command will get a list of Sources from the Drasi environment running in the current default namesapce:
+For example, the following command will get a list of Sources from the Drasi environment running in the current default namespace:

 ```
 drasi list source
 ```

-Whereas, the following command will get a list of Sources from the Drasi environment running in the `production` namesapce, irrespective of what the default namespace is:
+Whereas, the following command will get a list of Sources from the Drasi environment running in the `production` namespace, irrespective of what the default namespace is:

 ```
 drasi list source -n production